magmide/magmide/README.md

 - **Maxed out in logical power** by using the strongest type theory I can find.
 Without this the design wouldn't be able to handle lots of interesting/useful/necessary problems, and couldn't be adopted by many teams.
 It wouldn't be able to act as a true *foundation* for verified computing.
 It's important to note that this one design feature enables all the other features involving formal logic, such as the ability to formalize bare metal computation at a high level of abstractness and the use of trackable effects.
 - **Maxed out in computational power** by self-hosting in a bare metal language.
 If the language were interpreted or garbage collected then it would always perform worse than is strictly possible.
 It would be silly for metaprogramming to be done in a different language than the intended target languages.
 If we're going to formalize bare metal computation, we might as well use it to build the tool itself!
 - **Maxed out in expressive power** by making it deeply metaprogrammable from the beginning.
 Metaprogramming is basically a cheat code for language design, since it gives a language access to an infinite range of possible features without having to explicitly support them.
 It's the single best primitive to add in terms of implementation overhead versus expressiveness.
 Making the compiler query-based maxes out metaprogrammatic capability, since every bit of work done in the core compiler can be exposed for reuse.

+The most reasonable criticism you can make of Magmide is that it's too ambitious, but we have to also consider the opposite: perhaps previous projects haven't been ambitious enough, and that's why formal verification is still niche!
+Software has been broken for too long, and we won't have truly solved the problem until it's possible and tractable for *all* software to be verified.

 ## If this is such a good idea why hasn't it happened yet?